2017 - 2018 Season

 Ryland Angel, photo by Karsten Moran

-With guest Ryland Angel, tenor and countertenor, Parthenia presents the world premiere of Martin Kennedy's "Tomb Sonnets," along with fascinating music from the 16th and 17th centuries.
+With guest Ryland Angel, tenor and countertenor, Parthenia presents the world premiere of Martin Kennedy's "Tomb Sonnets," along with song, fantasia and spoken word from Italy's Renaissance, the age of the sonnet.

 The Secret Theatre, 44-02 23rd Street, Long Island City, Queens